Grilled chicken is healthier than say fried chicken or some red meats. How you prepare and cook your chicken will depend on just how healthy it is.

 The best part is that all you need is a little olive or avocado oil and a little salt and pepper and you will have great flavors with any grilling method that you choose.

 The olive oil is a healthier option for your grilled chicken.
+If you love grilled chicken then you’re going to also want to know how to reheat grilled chicken.

 Top 3 cons of grilled chicken